 format

-entry rather than an option, since it’s available for any input type.
+entry rather than an option, since it's available for any input type.
 This key also supports a string where the input is hidden based on the value of another input.
-This can start with a !
+This can start with a!

 ) and a selection of object formats.
-Useful if you have components with a limited number of sub-components.
+Useful if you have components with a limited number of sub-components. - Two new inputs: Range number input and a Switch boolean input.
+These are only available with the new inputs config.
+More input types coming soon, contact support if you have specific requests.